Krugerrands - 160 or 180 Serrations?

 Experts Admit Mistakes

 We believe everybody makes mistakes.
 We are all human after all.
-When we make mistakes, we are happy to correct them, and while some people may prefer to conceal their mistakes.
+When we make mistakes, we are happy to correct them, while some people may prefer to conceal their mistakes.

 Win a Pint